nsavelyeva/snippman/README.md

  https://www.linkedin.com/in/natallia-savelyeva/.

 Usage:
- * Just launch run.py and open http://127.0.0.1 in your browser.
+ * Just launch `run.py`.
 Try `run.py -h` to see options.
+ * Or, build a docker image `docker build -t snippman .` and start a docker container `docker run -p:8080:80 snippman`.
+ * Open http://127.0.0.1 in your browser.
  * Note: settings are loaded from `config.py` - feel free to customize them at http://../settings/update.
- * Start your work - add language first, and then you can add snippets.
+ * Start your work - add a language first, and then you can add snippets.

 Features:
  * Search for snippets through `SQLite` database by a string entry.